sonatype-nexus-community/auditjs/README.md

     -r --report                  Create JUnit reports in reports/ directory -v --verbose                 Print all vulnerabilities
     -V --version                 Output the version number
-    -w --whitelist <file>        Whitelist of vulnerabilities that should not break the build, e.g. XSS vulnerabilities for an app with no possbile input for XSS.
+    -w --whitelist <file>        Whitelist.json of vulnerabilities that should not break the build, e.g. XSS vulnerabilities for an app with no possbile input for XSS.
+                                 See Example test_data/audit_package_whitelist.json.

 ```